anandcu3/Federated-Learning-for-Remote-Sensing/documentation/Technical Documentation.md

 - `requirements.txt` : Can be used directly with pip/conda to setup the required packages.

 ## Data Preparation and Splitting
+The augmented data set is available in the subfolder `UCMerced_LandUse_augment` with a link to the zip file to download from tubcloud.
+It also has the multilabel file for the augmented version of the dataset.

 the function `load_split_train_test` in `custom_dataloader.py` is used to create training dataloaders for the clients and a test (validation) dataloader for the server. the dataloaders are `torch.utils.data.Dataloader`.

 but first: